han-xudong/libfrankapy/docs/development/contributing.md

-# Contributing to LibFrankaPy
+# Contributing to libfrankapy

-We welcome contributions to LibFrankaPy!
+We welcome contributions to libfrankapy!
 This guide will help you get started.

 ## Development Setup